 While it is ok to not agree on deliverables, it also means our work can not be used until some agreements are reached.
 But Eman proceeded to use our work to make a film with the intention to screen it at film festivals.
 As much as I can tell, the movie is presented as a huge success, which to me means Colour the Trails did a great job.
 We proceeded to issue a cease and desist on videos that till this moment, belong to CTT as we never got paid.
 It is both legally and ethically unacceptable to use someone’s work without permission or adhering to compensation outlined in an agreement.
 As most events would not screen a film that is based on stolen intellectual property, the IronSelf movie was pulled out of at least one film festival it was supposed to be screened at.
 But private screenings at spaces one can rent, do not control what is shown on their screens.
+Also there are fake festivals like London International Short Film Festival that a random person can just create online on a streaming platform and there is no real festival or people behind it.
 So the IronSelf Movie group proceeded to use that to screen the film.
 It is definitely a grueling experience to attest to illegality that takes a lot of time and resources, while unethical use can proceed.

 In response to absolutely no accountability, we followed the fair way to review the situation – CTT submitted a court case for the unpaid invoice.
 Yesterday we served Eman with a notice in person.
 Eman showed no integrity or willingness to act at least professionally.
 They refused to take notice in respectful way hands to hands (which is actually not required for service).
 This again indicates that they are not willing to face fair review and reconcile.